How to Use Forecast Function in Excel

 Change the formatting of the cell.
 Click right and next Format Cells… and change formatting to Date.

-See also How to Trim in Excel
+See also How to Use Indirect Function in Excel

 Forecast Date result